Datapolitan-Online-Tutorials/ThinkingWIthData/content.md

 + Who you work for -> Datapolitan LLC
 --

-+ One place you'd like to be right now for a relaxing getaway vacation
++ One place you'd like to be right now for a relaxing getaway vacation -> Thailand

 ![img-center-25](images/thai_beach.jpeg)